raganwald/raganwald.github.com/_posts/2015-02-02-destructuring.md

 ### what does it all mean?

-Some data structures, like lists, have a can be defined as self-similar.
+Some data structures, like lists, can be defined as self-similar.
 When working with a self-similar data structure, a recursive algorithm parallels the data's self-similarity.

 Linear recursion is a basic building block of algorithms.
 Its basic form parallels the way linear data structures like lists are constructed: This helps make it understandable.
 Its specialized cases of mapping and folding are especially useful and can be used to build other functions.
 And finally, while folding is a special case of linear recursion, mapping is a special case of folding.